wger-project/docs/docs/administration/settings.rst

   If you want to override a default setting, don't overwrite all the dictionary but only the keys you need, e.g. ``WGER_SETTINGS['foo'] = 'bar'``.
 This avoids problems when new keys are added in the global settings.

-Set the URL for your site in the table ``django_site``.
-This is only used e.g. in the password reset emails.